 No, Neue Galerie New York is an independent private museum.

-Why are the galleries only open four days a week?
+Why are the galleries only open five days a week?

-Under usual circumstances, the Neue Galerie is open five days a week.
-In the current environment, the Neue Galerie is open four days a week, Thursday–Sunday, so that we can best maintain our building cleaning regimen and follow CDC guidelines related to COVID-19.
+The Neue Galerie is open five days a week, Thursday–Monday, so that we can best maintain our building cleaning regimen and follow CDC guidelines related to COVID-19.

 Who founded the museum?
 When did it open?